-IDEM believes the permit as drafted meets the requirements of NPDES requirements set forth in the Clean Water Act, federal regulations adopted pursuant thereto, and Indiana Administrative Code Title 327.
+IDEM believes the permit meets the requirements of NPDES requirements set forth in the Clean Water Act, federal regulations adopted pursuant thereto, and Indiana Administrative Code Title 327.

-Comment 48: Antidegradation - Per-and Polyfluoroalkyl Substances (PFAS)
+Comment 48: Antidegradation - Per-and Polyfluoroalkyl Substances ("PFAS")

 We recommend adding language to the Fact Sheet reflecting the possibility that PFAS is or was discharged by the Facility and including a corresponding Permit requirement to monitor for PFAS at section I.A. of the Permit.
-PFAS are a class of synthetic chemicals used since the 1940s to make water-, heat-, adhesive-, and stain-resistant products such as cookware, carpets, clothing, furniture fabrics, paper packaging for food, other resistant materials and aqueous film-forming foam (AFFF).
+PFAS are a class of synthetic chemicals used since the 1940s to make water-, heat-, adhesive-, and stain-resistant products such as cookware, carpets, clothing, furniture fabrics, paper packaging for food, other resistant materials, and aqueous film- forming foam (AFFF).
 These chemicals are bioaccumulative and persistent in the human body and throughout the environment.
-For example, EPA considers Perfluorooctane sulfonic acid ("PFOS") - one of many PFAS substances - to be a hazardous substance that "may present a substantial danger to human health" due to its links to cancer and effects on reproductive, developmental, and cardiovascular health.
-Other PFAS have also been linked to cancer, immune deficiencies, thyroid disease, and other health problems.
+For example, EPA considers Perfluorooctane sulfonic acid ("PFOS") - one of many PFAS substances - to be a hazardous substance that "may present a substantial danger to human health" due to its links to cancer and effects on reproductive, developmental, and cardiovascular health.20 Other PFAS have also been linked to cancer, immune deficiencies, thyroid disease, and other health problems.21

-Even though not yet regulated in Indiana, there is a significant potential for discharge of PFAS from the Facility because of its possible use of the substances in past and current systems, including the Facility fixed and portable fire protection systems.
-Fixed fire protection systems are especially prone to accidental releases and minor releases during periodic testing and maintenance activities.
-Because PFAS are considered "forever chemicals" and are difficult to remove and remediate, it is likely that residuals would remain in Facility fixed fire protection and discharge systems.
+Even though not yet regulated in Indiana, there is a significant potential for discharge of PFAS from the Facility because of its possible use of the substances in past and current systems, including the Facility Fire Department and fire training area plus Facility fixed and portable fire protection systems.
+Fixed fire protection systems are especially vulnerable to accidental discharge and release during testing and system maintenance.22 Because PFAS are considered "forever chemicals" and are difficult to remove and remediate, it is likely that residuals would remain in Facility process and discharge systems.

 Regulatory agencies have recognized the significant potential dangers of PFAS in surface water, rivers and freshwater lakes.
-In December 2022, EPA Office of Water sent a memorandum to Regional Water Division Directors on how best to use Clean Water Act authorities to protect the public from the dangers of PFAS.
-Guidelines included using state NPDES permits to reduce PFAS pollution allowed into waterways and using the most current sampling and analysis methods and pretreatment to identify PFAS sources.
-In November 2019, the Great Lakes Consortium for Fish Consumption Advisories published a fish advisory titled, "Best Practice for Perfluorooctane Sulfonate (PFOS) Guidelines."
-Of note, the Indiana Department of Health has posted this PFOS Advisory to its website.
+In December 2022, EPA Office of Water sent a memorandum to Regional Water Division Directors on how best to use Clean Water Act authorities to protect the public from the dangers of PFAS.23 Guidelines included using state NPDES permits to reduce PFAS pollution allowed into waterways and using the most current sampling and analysis methods and pretreatment to identify PFAS sources.
+In November 2019, the Great Lakes Consortium for Fish Consumption Advisories published a fish advisory titled, "Best Practice for Perfluorooctane Sulfonate (PFOS) Guidelines."24 Of note, the Indiana Department of Health has posted a PFOS Advisory to its website.25